termsurf/base-book/text/files.md

-# Working with Files in BaseLink
+# Working with Files in BaseNote

-BaseLink provides comprehensive functionality for working with files in your applications.
+BaseNote provides comprehensive functionality for working with files in your applications.
 Files play a crucial role in data storage, processing, and interaction with the underlying system.
-Let's explore the various operations you can perform with files using BaseLink.
+Let's explore the various operations you can perform with files using BaseNote.

 ### Creating a File